-It's important to practice physical distancing in the buildings.
-This means avoiding physical contact and staying a safe distance of 2 metres away from other people.
+Continue to avoid physical contact and stay a safe distance of 2 metres away from other people.
 We ask that you do not gather in hallways, lobbies, laundry rooms, garbage rooms, elevators or other common areas of your building to help limit the spread of COVID-19.

 Learn how to protect yourself and others.